marcjulianschwarz/markdown-blogger/README.md

 ## Basic Usage

+Make sure to update all of the hardcoded values (e.g. default values for post metadata) and the template html files.

 Create a file `paths.py` and specify the variables `BLOG_IN` (path to markdown files) and `BLOG_OUT` (path to folder where website should be generated).

 Then call `blog.py` like this: